Abdelrahman-Rashad/FCIS-2023-Flutter/README.md

 ## Project Description

 ### Aiming
-This application aims to collect all materials about my collage.
+This application aims to collect all materials about college courses in one place.
 ### Technologye
 I used Flutter technologye to provide this app in Android and IOS.<br />
 1- Getx <br />